 They might be sluggish, but they bite

-In February, fish are starting to come up and stage.
+This time of year, fish are starting to come up and stage.
 Regardless of the weather, they’ll be in 10 feet of water or less, and they’re going to be close to some deep water: on a sharp break, a deep bank or a sharp-breaking point.
 You’re looking for rocks or riprap, and the perfect spot would be one where you can be sitting in your boat in 20 feet of water, casting to the bank.
 That is a good pattern to fish.

 The other thing you need to look for, especially if the water is cold — under 50 degrees — is the clearest water around.
 Dirty, cold water is not where you want to be.
 Those two don’t go together with good fishing.